K9958/K9958.github.io/_pages/portfolio-archive.md

   caption: "Photo by [**Tranmautritam**](https://www.pexels.com/@tranmautritam/)"
 ---

-This is an example GitHub portfolio customized from Jekyll & Minimal Mistakes theme.
+My portfolio is currently ongoing an uplift!
 You can see my official portfolio at [kantola.eu](https://kantola.eu)!

+This is a template GitHub portfolio customized from Jekyll & Minimal Mistakes theme.
+Want to build a simple portfolio?
+Just fork my repo [jekyll-mm-portfolio-template](https://github.com/K9958/jekyll-mm-portfolio-template) and follow few easy steps! {: .notice}